Our Lost Civilization: Marta Pajek On 'Impossible Figures and Other Stories I'

 The first part, 'Impossible Figures and Other Stories I'(“the space within a city”) has its world premiere at the 2021 Ottawa International Animation Festival.
 It is produced by Animoon (Piotr Szczepanowicz, Grzegorz Wacławek) and National Film Board of Canada (Maral Mohammadian).
 “I’m happy with the order, in which I made the films” Marta Pajek tells Zippy Frames.
 “At the beginning, I decided that this part [I] would best be done last.
 I felt that I needed more experience and time to do this film.
 I figured the older I am, the more I’ll know, and this will eventually benefit the film”.

-Watch the trailer for Impossible Figures and Other Stories I
+Watch Impossible Figures and Other Stories I

 In 'Impossible Figures and Other Stories I', a massive explosion is followed by a scary aftermath and people running, only for the audience to be left with a (still elegant) elderly woman serving as our guide to deserted city streets.
 Even though the general structure of the film had already been written beforehand, some things did become more weighty with time, such as the haunting song and anti-war 1955 anthem ‘Where Have All the Flowers Gone’ by Pete Seeger.